Code-Institute-Submissions/CI-project-one/README.md

 2. Click on each of the four links in the navbar and verify each one is working as intended, i.e., when the user clicks the music link he/she is taken to the music page; and so on.
 3. Verify that the embedded Youtube videos are working as intended.
 Press play in both videos and ensure each song plays.
 4. Verify that each link in the footer is working as intended, users will be taken to the relevant webpage.
+5. Verify that, in the case of the pricelist link, a PDF document will open in the browser which users can read, download or print.
+6. Verify that the pricelist PDF includes all the information a potential event booker would expect to find.
-5. Verify custom styles are working as intended, for example, when the page loads the embedded Youtube videos slide in from the left side of the screen.
+7. Verify custom styles are working as intended, for example, when the page loads the embedded Youtube videos slide in from the left side of the screen.
-6. Verify the nav links display a transparent dark shadow when the mouse is hovered over them.
+8. Verify the navbar links display a transparent dark shadow when the cursor is hovered over them.
+9. Verify all links change color when the cursor hovers over them.
+10. Verify that there are no grammatical errors in the band info section.

 #### Music Page:

-1. Verify that users are taken to
+1. Verify that users can click on the picture of Eric Burdon, verify this action takes users to his latest solo album on the Youtube website.

-#### Login Page:

-1. Try to submit the empty form and verify that an error message about the required fields appears.
-2. Try to submit the form with an invalid username and verify that a relevant error message appears.
-3. Try to submit the form with an invalid password and verify that a relevant error message appears.
-4. Try to submit the form with all inputs valid and verify that a success message appears, and that users are taken to the start quiz page.
+2. Verify that the album covers in the audio section are displaying correctly.
+3. Verify that the audio bars in the audio section are displaying and functioning correctly, i.e., users can play each individual song and adjust the volume in the audio bar controls.
+4. Verify custom styles are working as intended, for example, audio bars should expand when the mouse cursor hovers over them.
+5. Verify that there are no grammatical errors in the band info section.

-#### Start Quiz Page:
+#### Customers Page:

-1. Click on the "Play Quiz" button and verify the play quiz page is loaded.
-2. Click on the "Play Riddle" link in the navbar and verify the play quiz page is loaded.
+1. Verify that the customer images and quotes are displaying as intended.
+2. Verify the twitter icon link for each customer is working correctly.
-3. Click on the "Leaderboard" link in the navbar and verify the leaderboard page is loaded.
+3. Verify that users can click on the picture of the dog, verify this action takes users to the intended animal charity website.
-4. Click on the "Logout" link in the navbar and verify the user is logged out and taken to the index page.
+4. Verify custom styles are working as intended, for example, twitter icons should change color when the cursor hovers over them.
-5. Verify that images and riddle rules are being displayed.
+5. Verify that there are no grammatical errors in the animal charity info section.

+#### Contact Page:

+1. Verify that the image in the booking section is displaying as intended.
+2. Verify the booking form in the booking section is displaying as intended.
+3. Verify the 'Make a booking request below' link displays the pricelist on a separate web page when clicked.
+4. Verify the Name, Email and Event description fields each display a prompt to enter some text when left blank.
+5. Verify that when each field has been filled and the user clicks on the 'Send Event Request' button, the form is cleared so that further requests can be made.
+6. Verify custom styles are working as intended, for example, the text in the 'Send Event Request' button should change color when the cursor hovers over it.
+7. Verify that there are no grammatical errors in the booking section.

 </details>